petertwigg/petertwigg.github.io/index.md

 Introducing myself and sharing some of my personal journey on my meditation path.
 I hope you can find my channel useful in your own meditation practice.
 ##### Latest Videos - Refer to [Posts](/blog) for a complete list.

+{% include video.html id="cAoxAlQdXvc" title="What is Your Device in Meditation?" %}
+We ask the question 'What is Your Device in Meditation'?
+Your device in meditations an essential component for successful, satisfying and deep meditations.
+Watch here to find out how and why your device is so important!

+Tips, techniques & context to help improve your meditation.
+#meditation #mindfulness #connection #device @petertwiggmeditation

 {% include video.html id="t4Jg1-I383M" title="Meditation & Yoga" %}
 In this video we explore how yoga can potentiate your meditation practice.
 Tips, techniques & context to help improve your meditation.
 #meditation #mindfulness #yoga @petertwiggmeditation

-{% include video.html id="eJl8C6n0JZw" title="How I Use Mudras In Meditation" %}
-We look at using mudras in meditation to enhance your experience.
-Tips, techniques & context to help improve your meditation.
-#meditation #mindfulness #aspiration #mudra #connection @petertwiggmeditation

 ##### Online Meditation Course